Authored by the expert who managed and guided the team behind the Laos Property Pack

 What are the biggest risks for property prices in Laos in 2026?

-As of January 2026, the three biggest risks for property prices in Laos are a renewed FX shock or kip depreciation (which would erode local purchasing power even if USD prices look stable), inflation re-accelerating above the current single-digit trajectory, and credit tightening or banking sector stress that could reduce the number of financed buyers.
+As of early 2026, the three biggest risks for property prices in Laos are a return of kip depreciation (which would erode real affordability in local currency terms and dampen confidence), a re-acceleration of inflation (which would raise construction costs faster than incomes and squeeze buyers), and any increase in credit tightening or banking sector stress that reduces the number of financed buyers in the market.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Laos.